The Peak Shopping Period for retail sales and for businesses of every measure Is the Holiday Season.

 For this, you need to create a custom audience in your ad manager.
 In Facebook Ads Manager, you can do this by following these steps–

-- Enter the page URL you want to run the remarketing ads for.
+• Enter the page URL you want to run the remarketing ads for.
 Like you’re running a sale for a product and want people to buy them.
-So enter the link of that product page.
+So enter the link to that product page.

 And you’re done.